 It comes with a travel bag, wrist strap and travel clips to boot!
 Reviews are excellent – most people are comparing it to their old canes that fall over or don’t break down.
 I like this cane for weeks 1-2 after TKR surgery.

-Walking Poles (Trekking Poles)
+Hiking Poles (Trekking Poles)

-Walking poles, walking sticks, or trekking poles can also be of value to people recovering from knee replacement surgery.
+Hiking poles, walking sticks, or trekking poles can also be of value to people recovering from knee replacement surgery.
 The grip is different than you’d use with a walker or cane because the pole is taller (you hold them as if you’re giving a thumbs-up).
 With grip in mind, the amount of weight you can apply to the poles is less than a walker or cane.

 They are multifunctional so in addition to helping with balance after surgery, they can also be used after you’re fully recovered and taking long walks or hiking.
-In fact, many people who have great knees use walking poles to help with shock absorption on their legs and feet.
+In fact, many people who have great knees use hiking poles to help with shock absorption on their legs and feet.

-I mention shock absorption because if used correctly walking poles can transfer some of the weight off your legs and onto your arms – weight dispersion.
+I mention shock absorption because if used correctly hiking poles can transfer some of the weight off your legs and onto your arms – weight dispersion.
 It might not be noticeable if used once or twice, however, over time the weight kept off your legs really helps.

-Walking poles come in a pack of 2.
+Hiking poles come in a pack of 2.
 Similar to using 2 canes, these poles are super lightweight and made for long hikes.
 Trust me, it’s much easier when the poles are extremely light – why can’t they make a cane that’s this lightweight?

 The best walking poles use carbon fiber that gives extra flexion while walking.
 They also use cork handles (lightweight) that reduce sweat.